 A limited liability company (LLC) is a business structure for private companies in the United States that combines aspects of partnerships and corporations.
 Limited liability companies benefit from the flexibility and flow-through taxation of partnerships and sole proprietorships while maintaining the limited liability status of corporations.

-If you are looking to start a company, make sure to check out CFI’s introduction to corporate finance course!
+If you’re looking to start a company, make sure to check out CFI’s introduction to corporate finance course!

 The income of a flow-through entity is treated as the income of its owners.
-This means that owners of an LLC are able to avoid double-taxation.
-With double-taxation, income gets taxed both at a corporate level and also when distributed as dividends to owners.
+It means that owners of an LLC are able to avoid double taxation.
+With double taxation, income gets taxed both at a corporate level and also when distributed as dividends to owners.
 Instead, income is taxed at an individual member level rather than at the company level.

 If the company chooses to be taxed as a partnership, its income can be allocated across members in forms other than ownership percentage.
 Members agree upon this in the operating agreement.

 The operating agreement of the company acts similar to the bylaws of a corporation.
 Below is a comparison of terms between an LLC and a corporation:

 The document governs the company’s finances, organization, structure, and operations.
 Unlike corporations that are required to appoint officers or a board of directors, an LLC is more flexible with its management structures.
 It, too, is decided in the operating agreement.